Seattle's Child

 Restrooms: Closest vault toilet at the Ranger Hole trail just before Duckabush Road

 Field Notes: The Murhut Falls trail is well-kept and greeted us with large ferns that opened into an old-growth forest.
-Although classified as an easy hike, the trail proved to be a little challenging for my toddler.
-I needed to keep a keen eye on him, while holding his hand.
-The trail begins with a gradual ascent then flattens out for some time, finally heading into its final ascent to the waterfalls.
+Although classified as an easy hike, the trail proved to be challenging for my toddler.
+I needed to keep a keen eye on him while holding his hand.
+The trail begins with a gradual ascent, flattens out for some time, and finally heads into its final ascent to the waterfalls.
 Be extra cautious with kids in this final ascent because of steep dropoffs on the side of the narrow trail.
-There are minimal guardrails, so be sure to keep an eye on little ones.
+There are minimal guardrails, so be sure to watch little ones.

 There are two vantage points to see the 130-foot tiered waterfall.
-The lower vantage point is steep and leads to the riverbank while the second vantage point takes you higher.
+The lower vantage point is steep and leads to the riverbank, while the second one takes you higher.
 Enjoy the bench overlooking the impressive falls at the top.

 Bonus: Go during the summer when the trails are lined with Pacific pink rhododendrons.